Last Updated on

 In this post I explain everything you need to know to plan your visit to Monument Valley.
 I describe why taking a tour is the best way to experience this special place.
-I provide information on the best tour to take and the tour operators available.
+I provide information on the tour operators available and the best tour to take.

 The broad term Monument Valley typically refers to the Monument Valley Navajo Tribal Park.
 It is an area of sandstone buttes on the Colorado Plateau.
 Access to the Monument Valley Tribal Park is on US-163, just north of the Utah-Arizona border.
 The nearest major airport is Flagstaff, Arizona.